 - 3m @ 1.83% Cu & 1.12 g/t Au, including 1m @ 3.14% Cu & 1.38 g/t Au from 96m (MIRC004);

 - 2m @ 1.44% Cu & 1.36 g/t Au from 137m, including 1m @ 2.28% Cu & 2.28 g/t Au from 138m (MIRC009);

 - 3m @ 3.05% Cu & 0.57 g/t Au, including 2m @ 3.90% Cu & 0.77 g/t Au from 63m (MIRC013);

 - 2m @ 3.81% Cu & 0.62 g/t Au from 62m (MIRC027);and

 - 10m at 0.84% Cu & 0.11 g/t Au from 23.15m, including 2.7m at 1.45% Cu & 0.14 g/t Au from 23.15m & 0.85m at 2.68% Cu & 0.49 g/t Au from 32.35m (BLDD003).

-The drilling has also established significant mineralisation strike lengths, with the K16 mineralised zone intersected over a strike length of 1.5km.
+Past exploration has also established significant mineralisation strike lengths at K15 and K16, with the K16 mineralised zone being intersected over a strike length of 1.5km.